gcadau/Electronic-Components-AI-Detection/READ_ME.md

-# Object detection
+# Prediction

-Script python to detect objects based on the trained model.
+Script python to make predictions based on the trained model.

 ## Installation